braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/messaging_users.md

 # Messaging LINE users

 > LINE is a two-way communication channel.
-You can go beyond sending users messages and engage in conversations with users by using templated campaigns and Canvases.
+You can go beyond sending users messages and engage in conversations with users by using templated campaigns and Canvases.<br><br>This article is part of the LINE beta collection.
+[Return to main page](https://www.braze.com/docs/line/).

 There are various methods to converse with users through LINE, such as using LINE trigger words.
 YOu can also use calls-to-action (CTAs) to encourage user engagement with your LINE messaging.